-Our Karate classes in Chislehurst are prepared for all sorts of people, usually one of these three: Those that wish to practice a new martial art style or hobby which hopefully keeps them fit People who are seriously interested in learning Karate & People who would like to develop the ability to protect themselves while increasing their self-confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.
+Our Karate classes in Chislehurst target a variety of people, usually one of these three: Men and women who wish to learn a new martial art or hobby which hopefully keeps them healthy Individuals who are serious about learning Karate & Those that wish to develop the capacity to protect themselves while increasing their self-confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.

 Karate practice (Chislehurst ) – Our Karate Classes in Chislehurst

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these three activities together to bring a complete Karate tuition experience in Chislehurst .

 Karate: historical details